Shellyspike/Primo/Primo.Office.Pdf_en.md

 When working with the **Get table** element, the following errors may occur:

 - **File read error**: If the file path is incorrect or the file is not accessible, a file read error may occur.
 Ensure that the file path is correct and the file is accessible for reading.
 - **Password issues**: If the PDF file is password-protected, an incorrect password may cause an access error.
-Ensure that the password is correct and is being passed to the component correctly.
+Ensure that the password is correct and is being passed to the element correctly.

 ## Feedback